virgoyal/InfraPulse/README.md

 | Automation | GitHub Actions (daily cron) |
 | Frontend | Next.js 14, React 18, TypeScript, Tailwind CSS |
 | Maps | Leaflet, react-leaflet, GeoJSON (India states) |

+## Future work

+- Cross-reference tenders against Union Budget allocations to check whether states are spending what was planned
+- Timeline view to track tender activity month to month
+- Expand beyond MoRTH.
+NHAI, state PWDs, and Railways all post on the same portal, so the pipeline generalizes naturally
+- Email alerts for new tenders matching saved filters
+- Award tracking: which contractors keep winning in which regions.
+That data exists on eprocure but sits behind CAPTCHAs, and automating past that needs a careful look at the legal implications first
+- Mobile-responsive layout
+- User accounts and saved searches